 Amtrak runs an early northbound train from Chicago to Milwaukee, becoming the second southbound train of the day.
 I took this train, and it inspired this post.

 Few passengers ride it because there’s little demand for arrivals in Milwaukee before 7:39 a.m.
 However, the 8:05 a.m. southbound departure—a critical train for Chicago-bound commuters—wouldn’t be possible without that earlier train service.
-This example highlights how even lightly used trains are essential for meeting passenger needs and maintaining the system’s reliability.
+This example illustrates how even lightly used trains are crucial for meeting passenger needs and ensuring the system’s reliability.

 The Case of the Valley Flyer